 A dissertation of practice is the capstone project required for the professional doctorate (Ed.D. degree) in the College of Education, wherein the student conducts research on a problem within a local context.
 The document applies both relevant academic theory and a practitioner’s knowledge and experience to a work-based problem, thereby bridging the gap between theory and practice.

 The default documentation style of the Graduate School is the American Psychological Association (APA), 6th ed., but the Graduate School does not specify a particular manual of style because different disciplines follow different practices.
 A department may and should designate a style appropriate to its scholarly literature.
 The Thesis Office will approve any recognizable documentation style if it is correctly and consistently followed, such as MLA, ASME, American Chemical Society, American Medical Society, Chicago/Turabian or the house style of a reputable journal in the field.
 Footnote documentation is acceptable, but endnotes are not acceptable.

 The draft version of a dissertation is the version of the work that has been deemed by the committee to be ready to defend.
-It is the copy provided to the dean’s designated reader (see Designated Reader, Dean’s).
-The draft version must be submitted in hard copy to the Graduate School Dean’s Office at least three weeks in advance of the scheduled defense.
+An electronic copy is provided to the dean's designated reader (see Designated Reader, Dean's).
+The draft version should be emailed to firstname.lastname@example.org at least three weeks in advance of the scheduled defense.
 Most students present it at the same time as they submit their request for oral defense.
-Draft versions should be hand-delivered or mailed to the Graduate School general office, not the Thesis Office.
-This version is not reviewed by the Thesis Office.
+Draft versions should not be submitted to the Thesis Office.
+Pre-defense versions are not reviewed by the Thesis Office.